kidliang/weather-app/README.md

 ##Overview

-A simple weather application using the [OpenWeatherMap](http://openweathermap.org/API) API.
+A simple weather application using data from the [OpenWeatherMap](http://openweathermap.org/API) API.

 ##Technologies